asimgazi/asimgazi.github.io/_pages/research.md

 1. **Uncertainty-informed, closed-loop systems** for personalized mHealth.
 2. **Psychophysiology-informed models** for state estimation and control.
-3. **Optimal control of behavioral *and* biological interventions** to enable the next generation of biobehavioral mHealth systems.
+3. **Optimal control of behavioral *and* biological interventions** to enable the next-gen biobehavioral mHealth systems.

 ---